 Online Safety

-On-line Safety is an integral part of the school curriculum in all schools.
+Online Safety is an integral part of the school curriculum in all schools.
 From Reception to Year 6, this is vital to help children enjoy the wonderful opportunities that our increasingly technological world can offer.
 Through our curriculum and other aspects of school life, we encourage children to celebrate what technology can offer us in a safe and responsible manner.
-In addition to the curriculum (lessons), we take the opportunity to raise awareness of On-line Safety through assemblies and it is high profile during National awareness events such as Anti-Bullying Week and Safer Internet Day.
-We also intervene quickly if we are made aware of any on-line safety issues within our school community.
+In addition to the curriculum (lessons), we take the opportunity to raise awareness of Online Safety through assemblies and it is high profile during National awareness events such as Anti-Bullying Week and Safer Internet Day.
+We also intervene quickly if we are made aware of any online safety issues within our school community.

 However, this is not a task we can manage alone!
 Our curriculum lessons are planned with the support of the Local Authority and incorporate resources from a range of key providers.
 We aim to work in partnership with parents to provide a support network for children as they explore, communicate, play and learn on-line.
 We endeavour to provide as much information as possible for parents, through newsletters and our school website.